 Get behind bars for a few hours with a visit to Cork City Gaol.
-The amazing castle-like building gives visitors an insight into prison life with an array of exhibitions bringing it all to life.
-And don’t miss the wax figures showing what life was like in the 19th and early 20th century in Cork.
+The amazing castle-like building, which once housed 19th century prisoners, gives visitors an insight into prison life with an array of interactive and sensory exhibitions bringing it all to life.
+And don’t miss the incredibly life-like wax figures showing what life was like in the 19th and early 20th century in Cork.

 #8.
 Model Railway Village

-Fly a kite at Inchydoney near Clonakilty and then stop by the Model Railway Village to see the old West Cork Railway Line (miniaturised) as it was in the 1940’s
+Fly a kite at Inchydoney near Clonakilty and then afterwards, make sure to stop by the Model Railway Village.
+Here, kids will have a great time checking out the miniaturised old West Cork Railway Line as it was in the 1940’s.

 #9.
 Ballyhass Lakes and Adventure Centre